kavia-common/network-management-5556-5683/FrontendApplication/network-management-5556-5683/README.md

 ## Environment Variables

 - REACT_APP_API_BASE_URL
   Base URL for the backend API (e.g., http://localhost:3001).
-If omitted, the app falls back to http://localhost:3001.
+  If omitted, the app will fallback to http://localhost:3001 when running at http://localhost:3000; otherwise, it uses same-origin relative paths.
+  Ensure backend CORS allows http://localhost:3000 during development when using a cross-origin base URL.

 - REACT_APP_USE_MOCKS
   When "true", an in-memory mock API is used; no backend required.
 Useful for UI-only development.